 Tools of the Trade

 Microsoft Project (Gantt Chart) and Google Smartsheet (Gantt Chart) are helpful big-picture planning tools for projects that last a long period of time: six months, a year, multiple years.
-For example, I’m using Google Smartsheet to plan for the upcoming Null Paradox music album (G2).
+For example, I’m using Google Smartsheet to plan for the upcoming Null Paradox music album (Love or Destiny).

 While these software products are helpful and have some great functionality (automated critical path identification) for very detailed planning, usually in increments of minutes or less, I end up using Microsoft Excel.
 Since it’s a generalist tool (spreadsheet) its user interface isn’t designed for planning but it more than makes up for it by being extremely flexible.
 And its flexibility is what helps me to really dig down into the fine details needed for planning.